Navigate college admissions with experts who care about the whole you

 Students who have mentors in college report greater satisfaction with their careers and life post-graduation.

-When students have a mentor during college they are twice as likely to be successful after graduation—reporting more engagement at work and scoring high on other measures of well-being.
+Students with college mentors are twice as likely to be successful after graduation—reporting more engagement at work and scoring high on other measures of well-being.
 The Chronicle For Higher Education reported on a book by Hamilton College Sociology Professor Dan Chambliss who followed more than 100 Hamilton students during and after college to determine which aspects of their undergraduate years really made a difference long term.
 Relationships matter a great deal, and of all relationships, mentors made the biggest impact.
 Chambliss’ research is backed up by results from The Gallup-Purdue index, which explores the connections between students’ undergraduate experiences and their post-college life.

 Why then do only one out of five college graduates report having a mentor during college?
 The difference is in colleges and their cultures.
 Such relationships were not necessarily more common at elite selective universities or at small colleges.
 The key difference is that colleges where students reported having mentors were intentional about creating an environment where undergraduates could form such relationships.